 - Attend the entire conference (Sunday–Wednesday).
 Please make your travel plans accordingly. (in-person only)

 Recipients are responsible for the cost of their own transportation and meals outside of the included conference events.

 The conference registration deadline for awardees is March 26.

 Please note that a requirement is the preparation of a project poster to be displayed at the conference (if in-person) and a 25-minute oral presentation of the poster in the form of a PowerPoint presentation (or narrated PowerPoint recording) during a scheduled Grant TNT: Talk ‘N Technology session.
 This requirement is designed to further enhance the student’s conference experience.
 As the required presentation is oral, recipients are highly encouraged to also submit a publishable manuscript of their work to be included in the conference proceedings.

 Apply Now Complete one application and be considered for all eligible grants.

 Please email Stephanie Schember, or call 609-452-7700 ext.
 114, with any questions.

 CPMT/Axel Madsen Conference Grants History

 Axel Madsen was well-known in the PM industry as a successful entrepreneur.
 He co-founded Allied Sinterings, Inc., Danbury, CT, in 1959.
-The company actually began in a converted diner with four employees and went on to develop a successful niche business producing high-precision, small, and intricate PM parts.
+The company began in a converted diner with four employees and went on to develop a successful niche business producing high-precision, small, and intricate PM parts.
 Madsen was a creative toolmaker and an expert on high-precision PM parts.
 He was active in the Powder Metallurgy Parts Association (PMPA) of MPIF and served as a director.